jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 ## offchain code

 - all apps run in docker containers
-- each role managed by docker compose or arion
+- each role managed by docker compose
-- each participant should have access to a cardano-node-ogmios instance (ogmios optional?)
+- each participant should have network access to a cardano-node-ogmios instance
-- publisher needs an address with initial tADA from the faucet
+- publisher needs an address with tADA from the faucet
 - publisher runs:
-    * ipfs-cluster to pin all CIDs before broadcasting them
+    * ipfs-cluster to pin CIDs when publishing them
     * a Python app to construct and submit TXs via PyCardano, control ipfs-cluster
 - subscribers run:
-    * kubo to scan for CIDs posted
+    * Kupo to scan for published CIDs
-    * an IPFS node to fetch and pin the CIDs
+    * an IPFS node (or single-node cluster?) to pin CIDs and fetch files
-    * a Python app to keep a folder in sync with the broadcast
+    * a Python app to keep a folder in sync with the channel, control IPFS + Kupo

 ## versions

-- one where it runs locally and they share a node (video, asciinema demo)
+- one where it runs locally and they share a node
-- one using 2 computers and a node each (video)
+- one using 2 computers and a node each

+## literature

+- blog post
+- asciinema demo of the local version
+- video of the local + 2 computer versions

 ## file formats